What Are Plumbing Codes and Why Do They Matter?

 4. Missing Cleanouts

 Cleanouts are access points that allow plumbers to clear blockages in the drain-waste system.
-Code requires cleanouts every 100 feet along sewer lines and at direction changes greater than 45 degrees.
-Many older homes are missing cleanouts entirely in basements or near the main sewer connection.
+Code requires cleanouts every 100 feet along building sewers and at each change of direction greater than 45 degrees.
+Many older homes are missing cleanouts entirely in basements or near the main sewer connection, and some have cleanouts hidden behind cabinets, casework, or finishes (also a violation).

 5. Improper Fixture Installation

-This includes fixtures installed without adequate clearance (toilets must have at least 15 inches from center to any sidewall and 30 inches between fixtures), missing shut-off valves at individual fixtures (sinks, toilets, and washing machines all require them), and improperly installed water heater pressure relief valves.
+This includes fixtures installed without adequate clearance (toilets must have at least 15 inches from center to any sidewall and 30 inches between fixture centers), missing shut-off valves at individual fixtures, and improperly installed water heater temperature and pressure relief (TPR) valves.
+Explore the full fixture height standards that inspectors use.

 How Violations Are Discovered and Their Consequences